 Now you have your project scope, resource costs, tooling costs, and anticipated savings — but a lot of these numbers are based on assumptions.
 To avoid any uncomfortable questions when presenting this, be sure to have good reasons (and wherever possible, well-researched, analyst-type material) to back up your assumptions.

-Ultimately, creating a business case is about getting people to understand that there is a cost to this.
+Ultimately, creating a business case is about getting people to understand that this has a cost.
 It explains the initial costs, the resources needed, the timelines, the expected savings, and then some recommendations about how to actually implement this new process (e.g., Do you need a dedicated team?
 Are you going to outsource it?).
-In the following months, Juriba will be releasing some industry leading IP on building your business case, what an Evergreen service should look like and how best to put your Evergreen IT strategy in place.
+In the following months, Juriba will release some industry-leading IP on building your business case, what an Evergreen service should look like, and how best to put your Evergreen IT strategy in place.